 It is evident from studying the left panel of Table 1 that higher export prices in primary producing countries in the developing world would generally increase inflation rates in the industrial (using) countires.
 Of the two measures of inflation presented here - GDP deflator and consumer price deflator - the latter is probably more suitable, because price increases in imports can often lead to lower GNP prices.
 This is because imports enter negatively in the GNP identity.
 A clearer picture of domestic inflation is given by the consumer price deflator.
 Mainly domestic goods are being priced in this index measure.
 A few countries stand to make trade gains, but these are a minority, and most of the significant changes are losses, on trade account.
 Only the LINK OECD countries are included in Table 1.
-Although these are the largest countries and the ones that dominate the world economy, not all important countries that are specifically modeled; those are the ones listed in Table 1.
+Although these are the largest countries and the ones that dominate the world economy, not all important countries are included.
+The results are clearest and most reliable for the major countries that are specifically modeled; those are the ones listed in Table 1.